tryjumping/dose-response/design.md

 TODO
 ----
-* Display the State of Mind status (Severe Withdrawal/Withdrawal/High/High as a kite)
 * Display the current effects (Stunned, Confused)
 * The player should be able to get both stunned and panicked.
 Stun takes priority.